groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mpx-to-ico.md

         - icon: "far fa-file-MPX"
           title: " About MPX File Format"
           content: |
-            MPX, Microsoft Exchange File Format, is an ASCII file format for transferring of project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma and Timerline Precision Estimating.
+            MPX, Microsoft Exchange File Format, is an ASCII file format for transferring project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma, and Timberline Precision Estimating.
 The MPX file format allows you to transfer project information that cannot appear in a table, such as detailed resource assignment information, calendar information, or information in the Project Info dialog box.

           link: "https://docs.fileformat.com/project-management/mpx/"

     format:
         # format loop
-        - icon: "far fa-file-ICO"
+        - icon: "far fa-image"
           title: " About ICO File Format"
           content: |
             Files with ICO extension are image file types used as icon for representation of an application on Microsoft Windows.
 These come in different size, colour support and resolution to suit the requirements of the display.
 Another similar image file format on Microsoft Windows is .CUR for cursor representation and defines a hotspot in the image header.
 On MacOS, ICNS file formats serve the same purpose as ICO files.
 Several online websites as well as applications provide the feature of creating such files and convert other image formats such as BMP, PNG, etc. to icon file format.
 The official IANA registered Internet media type for ICO files is image/vnd.microsoft.icon.